-From relaxers, to transitioning to my natural curls, to trims gone wrong, to the most epic blonde hair, to braids, and other protective styles, there is one thing I know for sure: Beauty is one of the few things left you have to show up for.
+From relaxers to transitioning to my natural curls, to trims gone wrong, to the most epic blonde hair, to braids, and other protective styles, there is one thing I know for sure: Beauty is one of the few things left you have to show up for.
 Sure, there are apps that will give you a very real idea of how an eyeshadow will look on your complexion, but nothing can compare to the sensation of applying lipstick or using a new conditioner.
 In today’s world, that holds a lot of power.

 After college (Emerson ‘13), I started working in newsrooms as a curation editor (a.k.a. a fancy word for a social media + mobile editor) for places like BuzzFeed News, Yahoo News, NBC News, Vox.com and teenVogue.
 I’ve always had a knack for asking questions and telling stories.
 I wanted, I needed, to know the truth about everything.
 Everything.

-…you’ll finish reading and feel satisfied; like you’ve learned something new and valuable about the complicated world of beauty.
+Like you’ve learned something new and valuable about the complicated world of beauty.
 Personal fears and triumphs as I try to navigate myself.
 Information you’ll want to share with a friend or a partner over dinner.

-some of my work
+Some of my work

-Nails Tips From ‘Claws’ [nytimes]
+Nails Tips From ‘Claws’ [New York Times]

 What Is Hyperpigmentation And How Do You Get Rid Of Dark Spots?
-An Explainer. [teenvogue]
+An Explainer.
+[Teen Vogue]